 The date of death was provided by CMS in the Master Beneficiary Summary File.
-If the patient experienced ESRD prior to death, the date of death from the USRDS ESRD database was also used in the analysis (this date integrated data from the ESRD Death Notification form CMS 2746 and Social Security Death Master file).
-Figure 3.1 shows time trends in unadjusted and adjusted all-cause mortality by CKD status from 2001 to 2013, and Figure 3.2 shows rates for 2013 by CKD status and stage.
+If the patient experienced ESRD prior to death, the date of death from the USRDS ESRD database was also used in the analysis; this date is found in the integrated data from the ESRD Death Notification form CMS 2746, and the Social Security Death Master file.
+Figure 3.1 shows time trends in unadjusted and adjusted all-cause mortality by CKD status from 2002 to 2014, and Figure 3.2 shows rates for 2014 by CKD status and stage.
 Unadjusted mortality was calculated as the number of deaths divided by the number of patient-years at risk, and expressed as "per 1,000 patient years."
-Adjusted mortality was based on a Cox regression model and adjusted for age (66-<70/70-<75/75-<85/85+ years), race (White, Black or African American/other), and sex.
-This was a modified set of adjustment covariates than used in previous ADRs; therefore, differences between this year's adjusted rates and previous years' adjusted rates may be notable (prior year hospitalization and comorbidities were not included in the adjustments).
-All patients in 2012 were used as the reference cohort for Figure 3.1, while all patients in 2013 formed the reference cohort for Table 3.1 and Figures 3.2, 3.3, 3.4, 3.5 and 3.6.
+Adjusted mortality was based on a Cox regression model and adjusted for age (66-<70/70-<75/75-<85/85+ years), race (White/Black or African American/other), and sex.
+This modified set of adjustment covariates has been used since the 2014 ADR- prior year hospitalization and comorbidities are no longer included.
+These differ from those used in the 2013 and older ADRs; therefore, differences between adjusted rates in the 2014-present ADRs and rates from the 2013 and older ADRs may be notable.
+All patients in 2013 were used as the reference cohort for Figure 3.1, while all patients in 2014 formed the reference cohort for Table 3.1 and Figures 3.2, 3.3, 3.4, 3.5 and 3.6.